Irving09/kubernetes-learning/README.md

 ```
 bash ./load-test.sh
 ```
-Make sure your cluster is completely booted up and all applications are ready before starting the load tests
+Make sure your cluster is completely booted up and all applications are ready before starting the load tests.
+Once done, also remember to kill the load test process.

 #### How to make a curl request to the applications (istio ingress gateway)
 ```bash